vitor-de-oliveira/rheovolution/README.md

 ### Example 5 - Earth-Moon system with Burgers rheology - Chandler Wobble

-This and the next examples simulate the Earth-Moon system, with Earth as a deformable body and Moon as a point-mass, but using a more complex rheological model for the Earth called Burgers model.
+This and the next examples simulate the Earth-Moon system, with the Earth as a deformable body and the Moon as a point-mass, but using a more complex rheological model for the Earth called the Burgers model.
 Here, both Chandler Wobble and lunar drift were used to calibrate Earth's rheology.
 This example is run using the same integration specifications as those of Example 3.
 We may observe here the Chandler Wobble.
 See "figure_Example_5_EM_Burgers_Chandler_Wobble_Earth_azimuthal_angle.png" in the output of Example 5.

 <p align="center">
     <img src="examples/benchmark/figure_Example_5_EM_Burgers_Chandler_Wobble_Earth_azimuthal_angle.png"